jondashkyle/dropout-app/readme.md

 Sites deployed with Dat and viewable in Beaker are static, meaning they can not execute modules which utilize binaries.
 The readability module must be run on a server.
 To get around this limitation a request to an easily [self-deployable microservice](https://github.com/jondashkyle/dropout-service) is made from within the webapp.
 Of course, this requires an internet connection, however the limitation would be present even if able to run strictly within the client as a request to the page being scraped must be made.

 To run you very own instance, simply navigate to [Glitch and click the Fork button](https://glitch.com/edit/#!/melodic-comfort?path=index.js:1:0).
 Glitch will generate a URL for you.
 Copy that and open `dropout.json` in the root of your app.
 Paste it as the value of `microservice`.
 That’s it!

+You might be wondering, “If you can’t run server side code, how do you save data without using localstorage?”
+What’s awesome about Dat and Beaker is “Everything Is A File.”
+Beaker’s web api mirrors that of Node’s `fs` module.
+Saving data is as simple as reading and writing folders and files.

 ## customization